An all-magnonic neuron with tunable fading memory: Discussion

 We have experimentally realized an analog, all-magnonic neuron based on nonlinear magnon excitation in a Ga:YIG thin film.
 The neuron exhibits a tunable activation function driven by the intrinsic nonlinear magnonic frequency shift, enabling a sharp trigger response to external magnonic signals and tunable fading memory.
-We established synaptic connections via magnon propagation, experimentally connecting up to three neurons and demonstrating multi-input neuron activation, leaky integration, and cascading, all essential for neuromorphic computing.
-Lastly, embedding the experimentally derived neuron model in a neural network yielded high classification accuracy on standard benchmarks, establishing the all-magnonic neurons as a promising, scalable building block for low-power, wave-based neural hardware.
+Using a phenomenological flux model, we modeled these transient responses, providing an instructive understanding of the underlying mechanisms.
+Experimentally, we used these neuron properties to demonstrate multi-input neuron activation, leaky integration and ultimately cascading of three neurons by establishing synaptic connections via magnon propagation, providing key connectivity motifs for future magnonic neuromorphic concepts.
+Lastly, embedding the experimentally derived neuron activation function in a simplified neural-network model yielded high classification accuracy on standard benchmarks, supporting that the observed nonlinearity is sufficient for learning tasks and motivating future work toward interconnected magnonic architectures.